 Black bear hunting is high on the list for most North American sportsmen.
-Common and extremely widespread, opportunities for pursuing black bear can be found in almost every great hunting location in the U.S. and Canada.
+Common and extremely widespread, opportunities for pursuing a black bear can be found in almost every great hunting location in the U.S. and Canada.
 If you’re looking for a fearsome trophy, this hunt is well worth your consideration.

 Black bears have the largest population of any bear species, numbering between 700,000 and 1,000,000 individuals across the U.S. and Canada.
 Their range extends from northern Alaska down the Rockies and into northern Mexico in the west, across most of Canada and the U.S. border in the north, down the Appalachians in the east, and in the Ozarks and even Florida to the south.
 GSS represents outfitters offering black bear hunts in numerous locations across Canada and the United States.